Top Five Destinations for Expatriates in Thailand

 A convenient lifestyle is the biggest draw for most expats who settle in the various parts of this beautiful tourist hub.
 You can select from an array of gourmet delights, including Italian, Indian, Chinese, and more.
 You can also join one of the many expat clubs to make the most of your stay in Thailand.
 Top-notch medical care is available at a fraction of the price that you would be paying back home in Europe or the United States.

 No matter what your budget is, there is a global healthcare plan for most expats, starting a new life in Thailand.
+Learn about the healthcare system in Thailand to prepare yourself for any critical situations.
 You must obtain comprehensive medical insurance if you live in this beautiful and fascinating country.
 We recommend the Cigna Global Health Options plan for most expats in Thailand.